Kelly Bulkeley

-Kelly Bulkeley, Ph.D., (born 1962) is an author and researcher in the fields of dreams and the psychology of religion.
-He is currently a senior editor of the APA journal Dreaming: The Journal of the Association for the Study of Dreams.
+Kelly Bulkeley (born 1962) is an American author and researcher in the fields of dreams and the psychology of religion.

+A Past President of the International Association for the Study of Dreams (IASD), he is currently a senior editor of the APA journal Dreaming: The Journal of the Association for the Study of Dreams.
 He co-wrote the 2006 film The Zodiac, which had a limited theatrical release.
 His surname at birth was spelled "Bulkley", and it appears this way on this film.
 He is a descendant of Peter Bulkley, whose name also carries these two variant spellings.

 Bulkeley currently lives in Portland, Oregon.